page banner

 For more information, see the benefits page.

 There are times when life and jobs can get stressful and impact on our mental health.
 The community sector is no different.
-But many community sector organisations have an Employee Assistance Program which allows its workers to get support for when times get tough.
+But many community sector organisations have an Employee Assistance Program (EAP) which allows its workers to get support for when times get tough.
 There are also networks which give community sector workers the opportunity to come together and share experiences to learn from one another and grow together.

 Check out the stories of our career ambassadors to learn more about their career journey.